Eric Greitens: Cabinet

+Tenure

 Infrastructure

 Greitens supported public infrastructure investment as a tool for economic development and to reduce unemployment.
 As governor, he introduced a $25 million "Jobs and Infrastructure Fund" to state-sponsor construction of communications, utilities, transportation and other infrastructure at the request of private companies looking to expand into Missouri.
 He initially opposed public funding or tax credits for construction of the Centene Stadium in St. Louis on land owned by the Missouri Department of Transportation, but later said he was "willing to work with" investors.

 Greitens opposed the 2021 Infrastructure Investment and Jobs Act, calling it "irresponsible socialist legislation".
 He voiced support for continuing construction of the Keystone Pipeline.

 Economic, labor, and regulatory issues

 In February 2017, Greitens signed a bill making Missouri the 28th right-to-work state.
 In response, unions that opposed the law filed a referendum to overturn it, and on August 7, 2018, Missouri voters voted to overturn it.

 The Greitens administration sided with agriculture industry in opposing the Obama administration's proposed "Waters of the United States" (WOTUS) rule.

 Greitens supported the Missouri Steel Mill Bill, legislation that allowed utility regulators to approve lower electricity rates for industrial companies using large amounts of energy.
 The legislation was drafted in response to the March 2016 Noranda smelter closure.
 During the final weeks of the regular 2017 legislative session, the Missouri House of Representatives passed an amendment by State Representative Don Rone Jr. designed to help bring industrial jobs to the state.
 The bill met with opposition in the Senate led by Senator Doug Libla and failed.
 Greitens called a special legislative session in May 2017, bringing the Missouri General Assembly back to the Capitol to pass the legislation one week after its regular session adjourned.
 After calling the session, he held rallies urging lawmakers to approve the bill.
 Ultimately, the General Assembly passed the legislation and Greitens signed it into law on June 16, 2017.
 After the special session, Magnitude 7 Metals LLC announced that the firm would restart two of the plant's three production lines.
 After the announcement, Greitens accepted an invitation to meet with President Donald Trump at the White House to discuss jobs.

 In 2018, Greitens proposed a package of $800 million in state tax cuts.
 He specifically proposed a 10% reduction in the top individual state income tax rate (reducing it from 5.9% to 5.3%) and a reduction in the state corporate income tax rate by almost one-third, from 6.25% to 4.25%, which would give Missouri the nation's second-lowest corporate rate.
 Greitens also proposed the creation of a non-refundable state tax credit for low-income workers, and applying the Missouri sales tax to online purchases for the first time.